 Why is there a late fee on my Account Statement?

 The Dartmouth College Student Account Statements each have a specific payment due date.
 Payment must be received, by the College, no later than the payment due date.
 If the payment is not received by the due date, a late fee equal to 1 ½ percent of the amount payable is assessed.
-If the Amount Due on your D-Pay Account Statement is to be covered by Other Anticipated Aid/Credits or Adjustments, you must use the Payment Explanation Form in the D-Pay system to notify our office of how your bill is to be covered.
+If the Amount Due on your D-Pay Account Statement is to be covered by other anticipated credits, you must use the Payment Explanation Form in the D-Pay system to notify our office of how your bill is to be covered.
 This Payment Explanation Form, or other written communication, must be received by the payment due date that is indicated on your Account Statement, in order to avoid a late fee.